elmines/Minese/README.md

 define hi() println("Hi");

 //An executable program must have a main method
-//A set number of command-line arguments can be passed as Strings define main(var arg1, var arg2) {
+//A set number of command-line arguments can be passed as strings define main(var arg1, var arg2) {
-	var concatenatedArgs = arg1 + arg2;
+	var num1 = atoi(arg1); //Use the built-in atoi to convert strings to integers

 	//All types are dynamic
 	var x = [5, 3, 4, "Minese", 9]; //An array